Ministry of Justice (Bolivia)

 The ministry has gone by several names.
 For instance, in 2017, the Ministry of Institutional Transparency and Fight Against Corruption and the Ministry of Justice were merged by Supreme Decree 3058—thereby becoming the Ministry of Justice and Institutional Transparency.

+Following the election of Rodrigo Paz Pereira as President in the 2025 Bolivian general election, the Ministry may possibly be eliminated.

 List of ministers

 This list is incomplete, as it only shows the ministers who served post-1966.